kouzant/FileCrypto/README.md

 Run
 ---

-**The keys in directory keys_test are only for TESTING purposes.
-You MUST create new pair!**
+**The keys in directory keys_test/ are only for TESTING purposes.
+You MUST create a new pair!**

 **java -jar FileCrypto-1.0.jar [OPTIONS]**